-Laminar flow describes the ease with which these fluids travel; good laminar flow describes fluid traveling as straight as possible.
-On the contrary, when fluid is not traveling straight, the result is turbulence, or a reduction in laminar flow.
+Laminar flow describes the ease with which these fluids travel; good laminar flow describes fluid travelling as straight as possible.
+On the contrary, when fluid is not travelling straight, the result is turbulence or a reduction in laminar flow.
 This is depicted in the image on the right; as the smoke comes off the candle, it is smooth and straight (this would be considered perfect laminar flow).
 As it travels away, the molecules display imperfect laminar flow.

-If your system is experiencing high pressure drop, your compressor has to work overtime to provide the required air pressure.
-When your compressor works overtime, it not only increases your maintenance costs, but also your energy bills.
+If your system is experiencing a high-pressure drop, your compressor has to work overtime to provide the required air pressure.
+When your compressor works overtime, it not only increases your maintenance costs but also your energy bills.

 Laminar flow works in conjunction with the “boundary layer”; this is the very first layer of compressed air that touches the wall of the pipe.
 Through the use of Infinity fittings, such as the Infinity Reducing tee, the air can travel down the dropper with ease, creating a smooth transition without disruption to the laminar flow.